 (iii) depletion of goodwill or similar losses; or

 (iv) loss of anticipated savings; or

 (vii) loss of use; or

 (viii) loss or corruption of data or information; or

 (ix) any special, indirect, consequential or pure economic loss, costs, damages, charges or expenses.

 (b) the Company ’s total liability in contract, tort (including without limitation negligence or breach of statutory duty howsoever arising), misrepresentation (whether innocent or negligent), restitution or otherwise, arising in connection with the performance or contemplated performance of the Contract shall be limited to the price paid for the Services.

-8.1 Unless clause 8.2 or clause 8.8 applies, either party may terminate the Contract by giving no less than 60 days’ written notice to the other party, however, notice given by the Customer within the first calendar month of the Contract will be deemed to expire no sooner than the end of the first month and the notice period will commence from the date of the next invoice.
+8.1 Unless clause 8.2 or clause 8.8 applies, either party may terminate the Contract by giving no less than two full calendar months’ written notice to the other party, however, notice given by the Customer within the first calendar month of the Contract will be deemed to expire no sooner than the end of the first month and the notice period will commence from the date of the next invoice.

 8.2 Where a fixed term or minimum term contract has been entered into, either party may terminate the Contract by giving no less than two full calendar months’ written notice to the other party, however, notice given by the Customer within the period as appropriate of the Contract will be deemed to expire no sooner than the end of the original agreed contract period as appropriate and the two full calendar months’ notice will start from the date of the next invoice.